 Growth and intensification will place increasing pressure on existing parks and open space, as well as increase the demand for new parks and open spaces.
-In intensification areas and established neighbourhoods, cash-in-lieu of parkland reserves may be needed to acquire vacant lands or built lands in the vicinity that can be redeveloped as public parkland to satisfy dedication requirements.
+In intensification areas and established neighbourhoods, cash-inlieu of parkland reserves may be needed to acquire vacant lands or built lands in the vicinity that can be redeveloped as public parkland to satisfy dedication requirements.
 Where Markham communities fall short of active and passive parkland targets as established in the Integrated Leisure Master Plan, these areas will be considered priority areas for additional public parks and open space acquisition and improvements.
-Markham will also monitor growth and acquire lands as needed for City-wide parkland.
+Markham will Section 4.3 subject to City-wide Appeal Nos.
+2 (Issue 226), 15 (Issue 228) and 18 (Issue 229)